-The major items in Repayments of Loans and Advances are funds collected as repayments of principal on general obligation bonds and other loans and advances.
+The major items in Repayments of Loans and Advances are funds collected as repayments of principal G.O. bonds and other loans and advances.

 Other Non-Revenue Receipts refer to transfers from non-general funds and refunds and reimbursements.
-Major items in this category are interest adjustments on the sale of general obligation bonds, premiums on bonds sold, transfers of excess balances from certain non-general funds, and reimbursements for pension accumulation and Social Security employer contributions from non-general funded programs.
+Major items in this category are interest adjustments on the sale of G.O. bonds, premiums on bonds sold, transfers of excess balances from certain non-general funds, and reimbursements for pension accumulation and Social Security employer contributions from non-general funded programs.